Bradley Lethbridge: Portsmouth

 Lethbridge first joined Portsmouth as a central midfielder at the age of 10 but was released after just one year.
 In 2014 he returned to Pompey as a striker and signed apprenticeship terms with the club in 2017.
 In December 2017, Lethbridge was an unused sub in a Checkatrade Trophy match versus Northampton Town.

 In July 2018, Lethbridge joined Isthmian League side Bognor Regis Town on loan.

 On 13 November 2018, Lethbridge made his Portsmouth debut starting in a 3-2 Checkatrade Trophy win versus Tottenham Hotspur U21s.

 On 30 April 2019, Lethbridge was offered a third year scholarship with Portsmouth.
 He scored his first goal for Portsmouth in an EFL Trophy tie against Oxford United on 8 October 2019.

 On 12 May 2020, Lethbridge announced he would be released by Pompey at the end of his contract.

-Bognor Regis Town

 After his release Lethbridge signed for Bognor Regis Town permanently.

+In May 2021, Lethbridge joined Gosport Borough.
+In January 2022, he joined Wessex League side after just one league appearance for Gosport Borough.
+In October 2022, he joined fellow Wessex League side Pagham.
+In January 2023, he signed for Baffins Milton Rovers.
+The following season Lethbridge was playing for Hampshire Premier League side Colden Common.